In-Person Learning Plan

 Students may have to sit three students to a seat depending on the situation, but we will keep students as distanced as possible to the best of our ability.
 Students will be seated by household, classroom, daycare, or grade level to avoid mixing of groups.
 Students are required to wear masks on the bus at all times.

-Beginning on April 26th, Spaulding High School will also be offering transportation service at dismissal time.
-Families have until April 19th at noon to register.
+Beginning on April 26th, Spaulding High School will also be offering transportation service at dismissal time for those who registered.